Luz Angélica Acosta

 What do you attribute your success to?

 I attribute my success to perseverance and keeping my values set.
 What's really important to me is delivering the highest quality of my product, regardless of the size of the project.
-I've had projects that are tiny, just one page, and I've had projects that are a whole website or a whole course - I worked with Great Courses recently, and we were translating complete courses for college.
-No matter the size of your project, the quality and the respect that you have for it always has to be the same.
+I've had projects that are tiny, just one page, and I've had projects that are a whole website or a whole course - I worked with Great Courses recently, and we were translating complete college level courses.
+No matter the size of your project, the quality and the respect that you give it always has to be the same.
 There is no project bigger than another.
 All of them are important, and I treat them all with the same level of care and commitment.

 What’s the best career advice you’ve ever received?